ChrisJBurns/building-oci-images-with-melange-and-apko/images/hello-c/README.md

 ...
 ```

 You will endup with a `packages/` folder with a bunch of subfolders that contains our program `apk` for each of the architectures.
+Cool!

 ### Building the OCI Image